RobIsaTeam/courses/threejs-practise-notes.md

     - our notes
     - other?
 - check this works... window machine...
-- go through and decide on which challenges to do for campjs
+- DONE: go through and decide on which challenges to do for campjs

 ## lesson 1
 - DONE: information vs activity